In the Footsteps of Saladin

 From here we follow the footsteps of Alexander the Great at the ancient battle site of Gaugamela.
 We join Yezidi pilgrims at Lalish and get an insight into one of the Middle East’s most ancient religions.

-In Rawanduz we enjoy some of the best scenery in the region, with lush mountains, plunging chasms and caves that stretch far underground.
+In Rawanduz we enjoy some of the best scenery in the region.
+Full of lush mountains, plunging chasms and caves that stretch far underground.

 Finally, we head to Suleimaniyah, exploring its chaotic bazaars and splendid museum.
 We also visit the tragic site of Halabja and get an insight into Kurdistan’s recent history.